-25 years of research on the structural biology of HIV have revealed the atomic details of these proteins.
+Since 1986, research on the structural biology of HIV has revealed the atomic details of these proteins.
 These structures are all publicly available in the Protein Data Bank (PDB) archive.
 Using these data, researchers have designed new treatments for HIV infection, including effective drug regimens that halt the growth of the virus.
 The structures also provide new hope for development of a vaccine.